-Note 3: An intermittent resource's Economic Minimum shall represent the lowest operating MW point of the resource.
+Note 3: An intermittent resource's Economic Minimum shall represent the lowest operating MW point of the resource. not exceed the level of its CIR.

 Note 4: An intermittent resource's Emergency Minimum should be set to 0.

 Generation dispatchers compile their emergency reducible information and report to the PJM Master dispatcher via eDART (see Attachment H, eDART ERG Reporting Form).
 The amount reported in the Reducible on Declaration Column is, by region, the Emergency Reducible Generation (ERG) that will be started down when PJM makes the Minimum Generation Emergency Declaration, before the actual Minimum Generation Event.
 The amount reported in the Total Reducible Generation is the total reducible generation available for both the Declaration and Event.
 Joint-owned generation is reported by the operating company.